Braves vs. Nationals Player Props Betting Odds

-Ronald Acuna Jr. and Lane Thomas are among the players with prop bets on the table when the Atlanta Braves and the Washington Nationals play at Truist Park on Saturday (at 4:10 PM ET).
+Player prop bet options for Ronald Acuna Jr., Lane Thomas and others are listed when the Atlanta Braves host the Washington Nationals at Truist Park on Sunday (at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!